rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

 Business events can be "a product is back in stock", "the stock price of a company reaches a certain value”, etc.

+>[!NOTE]
+>
+>You can also watch the business event use case [tutorial](https://experienceleague.corp.adobe.com/docs/journey-optimizer-learn/tutorials/create-journeys/use-case-business-event.html).

 ## Important notes

 * The event schema must contain a primary identity.
 The following fields must be set as required: `_id` and `timestamp`